lorenseanstewart/llm-tools-series/README.md

-# LLM Tools Real Estate Agent
+# LLM Tools Real Estate Agent - Part 1: Chatbot to Agent

 A TypeScript-powered real estate agent AI system built with NestJS, featuring intelligent property search and automated report generation.

+> **📍 Current Branch: `part-1-chatbot-to-agent`**
+>
+> This is Part 1 of a 4-part series showing the evolution from a simple chatbot to a production-ready AI agent system.
+This part demonstrates direct tool integration patterns with a **REST API only (no UI)**.

 ## Overview